Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 2. Create brand consistency

-That includes everything, from the color of its logo and font of the text right through to its brand voice on social media.
+Secondly, your brand image includes everything—from the color of its logo and font of the text right through to its brand voice on social media.
 A total of 45% of a brand’s image can be attributed to what it says and how it says it, advises BopDesign.

 As a PR agency, it is your role to protect such brand consistency.
 Each of your clients has its own style.
 That translates to the way it posts and responds to clients on social media.

-Don’t think that “consistency” is boring though or that it will cramp your social media style.
-Actually, it paves the way for more impactful campaigns and certainly a greater social media following.
+Don’t think that “consistency” is boring, though, or that it will cramp your social media style.
+It paves the way for more impactful campaigns and certainly a greater social media following.

 cocacola brand sketch of logo